caard0s0/united-atomic-bank/README.md

 ![db_diagram](https://github.com/caard0s0/united-atomic-bank-server/assets/95318788/c9d6c5fe-f96b-4053-bbd7-b2297caf994b)

+A Financial Software specialized in the intermediation of money between savers and those in need of loans, as well as in the custody of that money.

 This API was written following SOLID principles and Clean Code guidelines, for better scalability and code maintenance.

 Using PostgreSQL as a database ensures durability and consistency in financial records.